hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 ### Oracle Syntax Issue

-Unfortunately the Oracle SQL Syntax doesn't allow all combinations of SQL clauses when using locking as in other databases such as PostgreSQL, H2, MySQL, etc. This issue affects particularly queries that need to combine limiting rows (e.g. `FETCH NEXT x ROWS ONLY`) with locking (`FOR UPDATE`).
+Unfortunately the Oracle SQL Syntax doesn't allow all combinations of SQL clauses when using locking as in other databases such as PostgreSQL, H2, MySQL, MariaDB, etc. This issue affects particularly queries that need to combine limiting rows (e.g. `FETCH NEXT x ROWS ONLY`) with locking (`FOR UPDATE`).

 The issue seems to be caused by Oracle creating an internal view to implement `FETCH NEXT x ROWS ONLY`.
-Nevertheless, there is a -- rather ugly -- workaround.
+Nevertheless, there is a *rather ugly* workaround.

 For example, the *invalid* Oracle query: